sigstore/sigstore-conformance/docs/cli_protocol.md

 To simplify argument parsing, arguments will **always** be supplied by the conformance suite in the order that they are specified in the templates below.
-Other arguments are always present but `--staging` is optional.

 ### Sign